pluto/web-prover/README.md

 When testing this flow there are a number of endpoints we have set up on the mock go server that are documented [here](/vanilla-go-app/README.md).
 Our goal is

-## End to End testing
+## End to End testing for Mobile Target
 The specific binaries for this test are:
 - `notary-server` : Representing the notary
 - `vanilla-go-app` : Representing a mock server
-- `client : representing a user
+- `client`: representing a user

 You can test the binary mobile target with a simple tui.
 ```